chison2707/chison2707/README.md

 ## 🌟 About Me
 - 🎓 **Age:** 21
 - ⚽ **Inspired by:** Cristiano Ronaldo – I strive for excellence in both programming and fitness.
-- 💻 **Focus Areas:** Web development, project management, and crafting efficient solutions.
+- 💻 **Focus Areas:** Backend Development, and crafting efficient solutions.
 - 🔭 **Current Goal:** Developing user-friendly web applications using modern tools and frameworks.

 ---